linguapress

 Ceremonial duties are just a small part of a guardsman's life.

-The footguards are the senior infantry regiments in the British army; most of the time, they train like other soldiers, a long way from London.
+The footguards are the senior infantry regiments in the British army; most of the time, they train like other soldiers, a long way London.
 Sometimes they may find themselves in war zones.
 In recent years they have also been sent to Bosnia and to Kosovo, to Iraq and Afghanistan in order to help with the international peace-keeping forces.

 The Household Cavalry is taken from two armoured regiments, called the Lifeguards, and the Blues and Royals.
 Three hundred men from these regiments are based in London for ceremonial duties on horseback; but most of the time, the